Cannabis Use Disorder Dashboard

 Measurement-Based Care

-MBC reduces symptom severity by 58% compared to treatment-as-usual
+MBC reduces symptom severity by 58% vs. treatment-as-usual (Lambert et al., 2001)

 Self-Report Bias